Internet-Draft COSE Hash Envelope November 2024

 )

-In this example, the sha256 hash algorithm (-16) is used to hash the payload, which is of content type "application/example+json".
+In this example, the sha256 hash algorithm (-16) is used to hash the payload, which is of content type application/json-patch+json identified by the content format 51.
 The full payload is located at "https://storage.example/244f...9c19".
 The COSE_sign1 is of type "application/example+cose".
 The sha256 hash is signed with ES384 which starts by taking the sha384 hash of the payload (which is a sha256 hash).

 6. Encrypted Hashes